videojs/admin/CONTRIBUTING.md

 ## Other repositories where issues could be filed

-There's also other Video.js projects where you can help. (check the [video.js org](https://github.com/videojs) for an up-to-date list of projects)
+There are also other Video.js projects where you can help. (check the [Video.js org](https://github.com/videojs) for an up-to-date list of projects)

 * [Videojs.com](https://github.com/videojs/videojs.com)
 * [HLS](https://github.com/videojs/videojs-contrib-hls)